microsoft/generator-docker/README.md

 + Added integrated debugging using **[F5]** for both Node.js and .NET Core.
 + Changed to always generate bash and PowerShell scripts to enable cross-platform development.
 + Changed compose file to use the image created by build (introduced a tag to disambiguate debug and release image).
-+ Removed usage of docker-machine in favor of defaults for Docker for Windows and Docker for Mac
++ Removed usage of docker-machine in favor of defaults for Docker for Windows and Docker for Mac.

 ###v0.0.31
-+ Added support for ASP.Net Core 5 RC2
++ Added support for ASP.Net Core 5 RC2.
-+ BigFix: Optimized the creation of the node image to take advantage of caching
++ BigFix: Optimized the creation of the node image to take advantage of caching.

 ###v0.0.29
-+ Fix for issue #34 (Update ASP.NET dockerfile and add support for RC)
++ Fix for issue #34 (Update ASP.NET dockerfile and add support for RC).

 ###v0.0.27
 + Replaced .CMD file with PowerShell script.